- Describe three important steps in sensation

 Perception is an individual’s interpretation of a sensation.
 Although perception relies on the activation of sensory receptors, perception happens not at the level of the sensory receptor, but at higher levels in the nervous system, in the brain.
 The brain distinguishes sensory stimuli through a sensory pathway: action potentials from sensory receptors travel along neurons that are dedicated to a particular stimulus.
 These neurons are dedicated to that particular stimulus and synapse with particular neurons in the brain or spinal cord.

-All sensory signals, except those from the olfactory system, are transmitted though the central nervous system and are routed to the thalamus and to the appropriate region of the cortex.
+All sensory signals, except those from the olfactory system, are transmitted through the central nervous system and are routed to the thalamus and to the appropriate region of the cortex.
 Recall that the thalamus is a structure in the forebrain that serves as a clearinghouse and relay station for sensory (as well as motor) signals.
 When the sensory signal exits the thalamus, it is conducted to the specific area of the cortex (Figure 2) dedicated to processing that particular sense.

 How are neural signals interpreted?
 Interpretation of sensory signals between individuals of the same species is largely similar, owing to the inherited similarity of their nervous systems; however, there are some individual differences.
 A good example of this is individual tolerances to a painful stimulus, such as dental pain, which certainly differ.